 Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

-Contrary to many other long-distance hikes, in the Carpathians you find few ranges where you can meet scores of tourists – Tatry, Východní Beskydy, Munții Rodnei, Piatra Craiului, Făgăraş, Retezat – these account for about 16% of the thru-hike.
-So mostly you walk trails, ridges and forest roads where you are the only hiker in a day, a week or two.
-At some places there is no trail visible and you need to make a trail on your own.
+Unlike many other long-distance hikes, in the Carpathians you will find only a few ranges where you encounter scores of tourists – the Tatras, Východní Beskydy, Munții Rodnei, Piatra Craiului, Făgăraş, and Retezat – which account for about 16% of the thru-hike.
+For the most part, you walk along trails, ridges, and forest roads where you might be the only hiker for a day, or even a week.
+In some places, there is no visible trail at all, and you need to forge your own path.

-To make the point, in Slovakia I met only 1 multi-day hiker on 200 km between Slovenský raj and the Dukla pass.
-Apart from Polonina Borzhava I met only 2 hikers in Ukraine but could see 3 tents at Polonina Svidovec.
-The number of hikers I met between Rodnei and Piatra Craiului was 2 (two!) on the distance of 550 km.
-So apart of the few popular ranges I met on average one hiker per 137 km.
+To illustrate the point, in Slovakia I met only 1 multi-day hiker over the 200 km stretch between Slovenský raj and the Dukla pass.
+Apart from Polonina Borzhava I met only 2 hikers in Ukraine, though I saw 3 tents at Polonina Svidovec.
+The number of hikers I encountered between Rodnei and Piatra Craiului was 2 (two!) over a distance of 550 km.
+So apart from a few popular ranges I met on average one hiker per 137 km not counting the day-hikers I met at Strážovské vrchy, Haşmaş, Siriu, Ciucaş and Bucegi.

-This does not mean there are no humans in the mountains.
-A settlement is rarely more distant than a day walk and the mountains are inhabited by shepherds along with their herds and dogs in summer.
-Hikers are visitors in their land and it is better to avoid Romanian Carpathians unless you want to accept this fact.
-Hiking trails follow the paths shepherds have been using for centuries and that is why the sheep-dogs attacks are so frequent there.
-At many places a walking hiker is treated as a being that appeared out of thin air and the locals simply do not know, how to react in this situation.
-On the other hand, you can be sure they help you, when in real need.
+This does not mean the mountains are deserted.
+A settlement is rarely more than a day’s walk away, and in summer, the mountains are inhabited by shepherds with their herds and dogs..
+Hikers are visitors in their land and it is better to avoid Romanian Carpathians unless you are willing to accept this fact.
+Hiking trails often follow paths that shepherds have used for centuries, which is why the sheep-dogs attacks are so frequent there.
+In many places, a hiker is treated as a being that appeared out of thin air, and the locals simply do not know, how to react in this situation.
+On the other hand, you can be sure they will help you when you are in real need.

-The Carpathians run through several nations so it gives a hiker the pleasure of using many languages.
-Do not expect locals to speak any international language.
+The Carpathians run through several nations, giving hikers the pleasure of using many languages.
+Do not expect locals to speak international languages.
 Hungarian is spoken on western slopes of the Eastern part of the Carpathians.
-Young Romanians, Czechs, Slovaks and Poles are usually fluent in English.
-Many Ukrainian men understand Czech, Slovakian, Polish and Lithuanian from their working abroad experience, all Ukrainians are fluent in Russian.
+Young Romanians, Czechs, Slovaks, and Poles are usually fluent in English.
+Many Ukrainian men understand Czech, Slovak, Polish and Lithuanian from their experience working abroad.
+While most Ukrainians are fluent in Russian, many are now unwilling to speak it due to the Russian aggression.

-Apart from Slovakian E8 it is very unlikely you meet any long-distance hikers.
-In 2019 almost met with Michał Kulanek who was walking across Carpathians in the same direction and we connected through Facebook.
+Apart from Slovakian E8, it is very unlikely you will meet any long-distance hikers.
+In 2019, I almost met with Michał Kulanek who was walking across the Carpathians in the same direction and we connected through Facebook.

 The other side of the coin of this solitude is freedom.
-Freedom to walk and camp and collect forest fruits, freedom one hardly experiences in other European mountain ranges today.
-This of course does not apply to strict national parks (Tatras, Poloniny, Rodnei, Ciucaș, Bucegi, Piatra Craiului, Retezat), where hikers must stick to the designated paths and camping areas.
+The freedom to walk, camp, and forage for wild berries and mushrooms – a freedom one hardly experiences in other European mountain ranges today.
+This, of course, does not apply to strictly protected national parks (the Tatras, Poloniny, Rodnei, Ciucaș, Bucegi, Piatra Craiului, Retezat), where hikers must stick to the designated paths and camping areas.

 …